Almond Cup Smoothie

 - 1-2 drops Frankincense essential oil

-- 1-2 tbsp raw apple cider vinegar or enough to make a thick paste
+- 1 tbsp raw apple cider vinegar (Add water to get your desired consistency to make a paste.)

 - Spot test the mask on the underside of your wrist to make sure that you do not have any adverse reactions.